Maui beach with palm trees and the West Maui Mountains rising behind, calm turquoise water in foreground

 Best room: Ocean-View Two-Bedroom Suite (the family-of-four flagship) or Plunge Pool Two-Bedroom Suite for the upper tier with private outdoor space.

-#2 in Maui for Family Holidays
+#2 in Maui for a Family Holiday

 Grand Wailea, A Waldorf Astoria Resort